 Saving your troubled marriage is certainly not easy as a couple goes through endless ebbs and flows.
-Despite what many people may think; domestic violence, emotional abuse and infidelity are a reality and a big cause for divorce among couples.
+Despite what many people may think; domestic violence, emotional abuse, and infidelity are a reality and a big cause for divorce among couples.

-Abusive behaviour can be in any form; emotional, physical or financial.
+Abusive behavior can be in any form; emotional, physical or financial.
 It can affect the wellbeing of your marriage, your mental state and can impact your life deeply.
 This article explains different types of abuse and how women should tackle them.
 Should you save your marriage?
 Read on.

 1. Physical abuse